latomja/potreader/README.md

 # potreader
-Script for reading optical encoder with RaspberryPi
+Script for reading Clarostat 600-128-CBL optical encoder with RaspberryPi